 - A foreign supplier must have a well-respected history and accept a credit guarantee to release the goods.

-- Your imported product must have a gross profit margin of at least 20 to 30%.
+- Your imported product, for example, cut flowers, must have a gross profit margin of at least 20-30%.

 The PO Financing Transaction Process